Now, archetypes are an elemental tool for your writing because they help you create vibrant characters that are still relatable and realistic.

 Cliches are ideas or details used so often they’ve become boring or ineffective.

-Think of the Damsel in Distress who needs to be rescued, like Honey Rider in the James Bond movie Dr. No, or Olive Oyl in the television cartoon, Popeye.
+A classic example is of the Damsel in Distress who needs to be rescued, like Honey Rider in the James Bond movie Dr. No, or Olive Oyl in the television cartoon, Popeye.

 Importance of Using Archetypes in Writing